stefanofa/awesome/README.md

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-*   [duckdegen/apebot](https://github.com/duckdegen/apebot) - Binance listing sniping bot built to purchase onchain as fast as possible

 ## JavaScript

+*   [trueadm/ripple](https://github.com/trueadm/ripple) - the elegant UI framework for the web

 *   [panphora/overtype](https://github.com/panphora/overtype) - The markdown editor that's just a textarea https://overtype.dev